OYIon/LiveSharp/README.md

 ```
 *
 ```
 This means that all of the methods in current project are to be injected (enabled for LiveSharp).
 In some cases you might want to include only certain types.
-For example, when doing Xamarin Forms UI development, you may only include types deriving from ContentPage:
+For example, when doing Xamarin Forms UI development these could be types deriving from ContentPage:
 ```
 Xamarin.Forms.ContentPage
 ```